finos/symphony-wdk/docs/architecture.md

 The WDK, especially in its first version, obviously comes with trade-offs and limitations.
 The main one being that for now an in-memory database is used to persist workflows.
 This means that restarting the workflow bot stops running workflows and that they won't recover on restart.
+Executions history is lost on restart too.
 Camunda supports many databases so in the future we might use a persistent one.

 Related to the way persistence is implemented right now, high availability that can be achieved by running multiple instances of the workflow bot is not possible.
 A unique database, shared by the bot instances would have to be used for